DerekCuevas/derekcuevas.github.io/site/content/about.md

 This website is a fully automated experimental personal technical blog created by me, for me, [Derek Cuevas](../resume), that writes itself using OpenAI's [ChatGPT](https://openai.com/blog/chatgpt).

 It's hosted on [GitHub Pages](https://pages.github.com/) and runs on [GitHub Actions](https://github.com/features/actions).
-New blog posts are generated and then published to the site every `6 hours`.
+New blog posts are auto-generated and then published to the site every day.

 Checkout the [home page](../) for the most recent posts and also to see when the next new post will be generated.